 “It was President Abraham Lincoln that was also thinking of bold action 150 years ago when he said the dogmas of the quite past are inadequate to the stormy present as our case is new, so we must think a new and act a new.
 We must disenthrall ourselves and then we shall save our country.
 He was speaking before the US congress about the defining issue of his time, slavery, everyone knew it had to end but no one had the political will to stop it.
 Remarkably his words ring true today when applied to the defining crisis of our time, climate change.”

 My own environmental organisation has hosted a number of accounts this year from individuals all around the world to share awareness about climate change; from the shocking effects of coral bleaching in the Great Barrier Reef, to the intrinsic links between deforestation and the agriculture industry and rising sea levels in the pacific islands.
+In my own capacity, I have travelled around the world avidly listening to climate scientists and experts, from Rome in Italy to the UN headquarters in New York.
 Everything that I have learnt and experienced this year has absolutely terrified me.

 Shockingly, millions of people are already suffering from the effects of climate change; according to the World Health Organisation air pollution is currently responsible for 25% of all global strokes and 19% of all cancers, one in four deaths are linked to an unhealthy environment.
 In the UK alone, 40,000 people die prematurely each year because of air pollution (UK government).
 In the future years, climate change will only exasperate poverty and despair, leading to more extremism, conflict and potentially displacing up to 250 million people by 2050 (UN).